Georgy-Khachatryan/MeshDecimationTools/README.md

-## Mesh Decimation and Virtual Geometry Construction
+## Mesh level of detail
-This library provides functionality for generating discrete and continuous levels of detail for triangle meshes using a custom edge collapsing mesh decimation algorithm.
+This library provides functionality for generating discrete and continuous levels of detail for triangle meshes using an edge collapsing mesh decimation algorithm.
 Main features:
 - Robust handling of non manifold meshes.
 - Vertex placement optimization post edge collapse.
 - Support for vertex attributes and attribute discontinuities.